BruceRo/RepData_PeerAssessment1/PA1_template.md

 The mean number of steps per day is 9354.23.
 The median number of steps per day is 10395.

+The large first bar seems to come from the NAs.

 ## What is the average daily activity pattern?